Dead Rising (video game): Plot

-Photojournalist Frank West is alerted by an anonymous source that something is occurring in the town of Willamette, Colorado.
-Flying into town via helicopter, Frank learns that the town is in the midst of a quarantine invoked by the U.S. military and observes several violent incidents throughout.
+Photojournalist Frank West is alerted by an anonymous source that something is occurring in Willamette, Colorado.
+Flying into town via helicopter, Frank learns that the town is under quarantine by the U.S. military, witnessing several violent incidents throughout.
 Wanting to cover the story, Frank asks his helicopter pilot to return in three days and is promptly dropped off at the town shopping mall helipad.
-Upon entering the mall Frank learns that the quarantine is due to a mass zombie outbreak, which managed to infect a majority of Willamette's population.
-Eventually, the mall is breached by zombies, forcing Frank to take refuge in the building's security room.
+Upon entering the mall Frank learns the quarantine was caused by a zombie outbreak, infecting a majority of Willamette's population.

+Eventually, the mall is breached by zombies, forcing Frank to hide in the security room.
 With the help of janitor Otis Washington, Frank is able to safely travel through the mall.
-After helping DHS agent Brad Garrison in a firefight against an unknown assailant, the two strike an alliance.
-A person of interest to Brad, an elderly man named Russell, is currently locked in a bookstore.
-Russell refuses to leave the store however, leaving Frank and Brad to return to the security room.
-While back in the security room, the two realize that they are unable to call for assistance due to a communications jammer.
+After helping DHS agent Brad Garrison in a firefight against an unknown assailant, the two team up.
+A person of interest to Brad, an elderly man named Russell, is currently locked in a bookstore, which he refuses to leave.
+When Frank and Brad return to the security room, the two realize that they can't call for help due to a communications jammer.